Skip to Content

 This test can help you determine if the specimen has been artificially treated.
 Heat a sewing needle until it is red hot and gently press it against the surface of the specimen.

-It is also a good idea to ask professional geologists or paleontologists whether petrified wood is real.
+It is also good to ask professional geologists or paleontologists whether petrified wood is real.
 They can use different sophisticated methods to make an identification.

 For example, microscopic examination, X-ray diffraction (XRD), chemical analysis, and many other techniques.
 Check this article to get acquainted with Modern Methods of Rock & Mineral Identification (by Expert).